 Opioids are a class of drugs naturally found in the opium poppy plant.
 Some prescription opioids are made from the plant directly, and others are made by scientists in labs using the same chemical structure.
 Opioids are often used as medicines because they contain chemicals that relax the body and can relieve pain.
 Prescription opioids are used mostly to treat moderate to severe pain, though some opioids can be used to treat coughing and diarrhea.
 Opioids can also make people feel very relaxed and “high” – which is why they are sometimes used for non-medical reasons.
 This can be dangerous because opioids can be highly addictive, and overdoses and death are common.

-Wellness is the pursuit of continued growth and balance in the seven dimensions of wellness.
+Wellness is the pursuit of continued growth and balance in the eight dimensions of wellness.
 Many people think about “wellness” in terms of physical health only.
 The word invokes thoughts of nutrition, exercise, weight management, blood pressure, etc. Wellness, however, is much more than physical health.
 Wellness is a full integration of physical, mental and spiritual well-being.
 It is a complex interaction that leads to quality of life.

 In addition to the ongoing challenges presented by the COVID-19 global pandemic, the nation’s opioid epidemic has grown into a much more complicated and deadly drug overdose epidemic.
 The AMA is greatly concerned by an increasing number of reports from national, state and local media suggesting increases in opioid- and other drug-related mortality—particularly from illicitly manufactured fentanyl and fentanyl analogs.
 The media reports below cite data from multiple and varied sources, including national, state and local public health agencies, law enforcement, emergency medical services, hospitals, treatment centers, research journals and others.